AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 did not agree, that he was accused of Arianism by such as could not see how one could differ from another without hating him.
 Most of his writings have perished.
-Of course his name is chiefly immortalized by his \"Ecclesiastical History.\"
+Of course his name is chiefly immortalized by his *Ecclesiastical History*.

+## Athanasius.

-Athanasius (AD 296-373).
+Athanasius (296-373 AD).
 This great man was a student of Origen and speaks of him with favor, defends him as orthodox, and quotes him as authority.
 He argues for the possibility of repentance and pardon for even the sin against the Holy Ghost.
-He says: \"Christ captured over again the souls captured by the devil, for that he promised in saying,
-\'I, if I be lifted up, will draw all men unto me.\'\" On Ps.
-68:18:
+He says: "Christ captured over again the souls captured by the devil, for that he promised in saying, 'I, if I be lifted up, will draw all men unto me.'"

-\"When, then, the whole creation shall meet the Son in the clouds, and shall be subject to him, then, too, shall the Son himself be subject to the Father, as being a faithful Apostle, and High Priest of all creation, that God may be all in all.\"[^298] Athanasius nominated Didymus the Blind as president of the Catechetical school of Alexandria, where he presided sixty years, an acknowledged Universalist, which is certainly evidence of the sympathies, if not of the real views of Athanasius.
-He called Origen a \"wonderful and most laborious man,\" and offers no condemnation of his eschatology.
+On Psalm 68:18: "When, then, the whole creation shall meet the Son in the clouds, and shall be subject to him, then, too, shall the Son himself be subject to the Father, as being a faithful Apostle, and High Priest of all creation, that God may be all in all."[^298]

+Athanasius nominated Didymus the Blind as president of the Catechetical school of Alexandria, where he presided sixty years, an acknowledged Universalist, which is certainly evidence of the sympathies, if not of the real views of Athanasius.
+He called Origen a "wonderful and most laborious man," and offers no condemnation of his eschatology.

+## Didymus.

-Didymus, \"the illustrious,\" the Blind, was born, it is supposed, in Alexandria, AD 309.
-He became entirely blind when four years of age, and learned to write by using tablets of wood.
+Didymus, "the illustrious," the Blind, was born, it is supposed, in Alexandria, 309 AD.
+He became entirely blind when four years of age and learned to write by using tablets of wood.
 He knew the Scriptures by heart, through hearing them read.
-He died, universally esteemed, AD 395.
+He died, universally esteemed, in 395 AD.
 He was held to be strictly orthodox, though known to cherish the views of Origen on universal restoration.
-After his death, in the councils of AD 553, 680, and 787, he was anathematized for advocating Origen\'s
-\"abominable doctrine of the transmigration of souls,\" but nothing is said in condemnation of his pronounced Universalism.
+After his death, in the councils of 553, 680, and 787 AD, he was anathematized for advocating Origen\'s "abominable doctrine of the transmigration of souls," but nothing is said in condemnation of his pronounced Universalism.

 Of the Descent of Christ into Hades, he says, --- as translated by
-Ambrose: \"In the liberation of all no one remains a captive; at the time of the Lord\'s passion, he alone (the devil) was injured, who lost all the captives he was keeping.\"[^299] Didymus argues the final remission of punishment, and universal salvation, in comments on I Timothy and I Peter.
+Ambrose: "In the liberation of all no one remains a captive; at the time of the Lord\'s passion, he alone (the devil) was injured, who lost all the captives he was keeping."[^299] Didymus argues the final remission of punishment, and universal salvation, in comments on 1 Timothy and 1 Peter.
 He was condemned by name in the council of Constantinople and his works ordered destroyed.
 Were they in existence no doubt many extracts might be given.
 Jerome and Rufinus state that he was an advocate of universal restoration.
 Yet he was honored by the best Christians of his times.
-Schaff says: \"Even men like Jerome, Rufinus, Palladius, and Isadore sat at his feet with admiration.\" After Jerome turned against Origen[^300] he declares that Didymus defended Origen\'s words as pious and Catholic, words that \"all churches con- demn.\" And he adds: \"In Didymus we extol his great power of memory, and his purity of faith in the Trinity, but on other points, as to which he unduly trusted Origen, we draw back from him.\" Schaff declares him to have been a faithful follower of Origen.
-Socrates calls him \"the great bulwark of the true faith,\" and quotes Antony as saying: \"Didymus, let not the loss of your bodily eyes distress you; for although you are deprived of such organs as confer a faculty of perception common to gnats and flies, you should rather rejoice that you have eyes such as angels see with, by which the Deity himself is discerned, and his light comprehended.\" According to the great Jerome, he \"surpassed all of his day in knowledge of the Scriptures.\" He wrote voluminously, but very little remains.
+Schaff says: "Even men like Jerome, Rufinus, Palladius, and Isadore sat at his feet with admiration."
+After Jerome turned against Origen[^300] he declares that Didymus defended Origen\'s words as pious and Catholic, words that "all churches condemn."
+And he adds: "In Didymus we extol his great power of memory, and his purity of faith in the Trinity, but on other points, as to which he unduly trusted Origen, we draw back from him."
+Schaff declares him to have been a faithful follower of Origen.

+Socrates calls him "the great bulwark of the true faith," and quotes Antony as saying: "Didymus, let not the loss of your bodily eyes distress you; for although you are deprived of such organs as confer a faculty of perception common to gnats and flies, you should rather rejoice that you have eyes such as angels see with, by which the Deity himself is discerned, and his light comprehended."
+According to the great Jerome, he "surpassed all of his day in knowledge of the Scriptures."
+He wrote voluminously, but very little remains.

-He says: \"For although the Judge at times inflicts tortures and anguish on those who merit them, yet he who more deeply scans the reasons of things, perceiving the purpose of his goodness, who desires to amend the sinner, confesses him to be good.\"
+He says: "For although the Judge at times inflicts tortures and anguish on those who merit them, yet he who more deeply scans the reasons of things, perceiving the purpose of his goodness, who desires to amend the sinner, confesses him to be good."

-Again he says: \'\'As men, by giving up their sins, are made subject to him (Christ), so too, the higher intelligences, freed by correction from their willful sins, are made subject to him, on the completion of the dispensation ordered for the salvation of all.
+Again he says: "As men, by giving up their sins, are made subject to him (Christ), so too, the higher intelligences, freed by correction from their willful sins, are made subject to him, on the completion of the dispensation ordered for the salvation of all.
 God desires to destroy evil, therefore evil is (one) of those things liable to destruction.
-Now that which is of those things liable to destruction will be destroyed.\" He is said by Basnage to have held to universal salvation.
+Now that which is of those things liable to destruction will be destroyed."
+He is said by **Basnage** to have held to universal salvation.

 These are samples of a large number of extracts that might be made from the most celebrated of the Alexandrine school, representing the type of